A job worker is a service capable of performing a particular task in a process.

 It also insulates job workers against sudden bursts in traffic.
 Because workers request jobs, they have full control over the rate at which they take on new jobs.

-- When the job worker completes its work, it sends a complete job command along with any variables, which in turn will be merged into the workflow instance.
+- When the job worker completes its work, it sends a complete job command along with any variables, which in turn will be merged into the process instance.
 This is how the job worker exposes the results of its work.

 - If the job worker could not successfully complete its work, it will send fail job command.
 Fail job commands include the number of remaining retries, which is set by the job worker.
 If remaining retries is greather than zero, then the job will be retried and reassigned.
 If remaining retries is zero or negative, an incident will be raised and the job will not be retried until the incident is resolved.